The MD Program is fully accredited by the Committee on Accreditation of Canadian Medical Schools (CACMS)

 At its June 2021 meeting, the Committee on Accreditation of Canadian Medical Schools (CACMS) voted to continue accreditation for the University of Toronto MD Program for the maximum term of 8 years.

-The MD Program will be required to submit a follow-up report to the CACMS in fall 2023 to address accreditation elements rated "Satisfactory with Monitoring" or "Unsatisfactory".
+The MD Program has submitted a follow-up report to the CACMS to address accreditation elements rated "Satisfactory with Monitoring" or "Unsatisfactory".
+The CACMS will review the report at its October 2023 meeting and issue its findings later in the fall.

 Accreditation Reports and Documents